 Travel Team jerseys, socks and warm-ups are the responsibility of the individual player.
-DYHA does not provide any monetary reimbursement for the purchasing of these items.
+DYHA does not provide any monetary reimbursement for the purchasing of these items unless a player commits to the purchase of a jersey and socks but does not make a Travel Team.
+(Warmups would not be reimbursed as they are optional.)
 The respective Travel Team Managers will keep a record of all player jersey numbers so that there are no conflicts between new and existing players.

 A "family number" may be requested by a family held for them to reduce the cost of jerseys for younger siblings of older players.
-All jerseys and socks should be purchased from the same company and should be of the same style throughout all of the Travel Teams.
+All jerseys and socks should be purchased from the same company and should be of the same style throughout all the Travel Teams.
 The jerseys and socks must be kept in good repair and be kept in a clean, presentable manner.
 Any replacement or repair of these would be the responsibility of the player/parent.